Main Street Capital Co. (NYSE:MAIN) Declares Dividend of $0.30

-A hedge fund recently bought a new stake in Main Street Capital stock.
-Brighton Jones LLC acquired a new position in shares of Main Street Capital Co.
-(NYSE:MAIN – Free Report) during the 4th quarter, according to its most recent Form 13F filing with the SEC.
-The firm acquired 5,185 shares of the financial services provider’s stock, valued at approximately $304,000.
-20.31% of the stock is currently owned by institutional investors and hedge funds.
+An institutional investor recently bought a new position in Main Street Capital stock.
+Brighton Jones LLC purchased a new position in shares of Main Street Capital Co.
+(NYSE:MAIN – Free Report) in the fourth quarter, according to its most recent filing with the SEC.
+The firm purchased 5,185 shares of the financial services provider’s stock, valued at approximately $304,000.
+20.31% of the stock is owned by institutional investors and hedge funds.

-Separately, Truist Financial raised their target price on Main Street Capital from $52.00 to $62.00 and gave the stock a “hold” rating in a research report on Monday, March 3rd.
+Separately, Truist Financial increased their price target on Main Street Capital from $52.00 to $62.00 and gave the company a “hold” rating in a research note on Monday, March 3rd.

 Main Street Capital Corporation is a business development company specializes in equity capital to lower middle market companies.
 The firm specializing in recapitalizations, management buyouts, refinancing, family estate planning, management buyouts, refinancing, industry consolidation, mature, later stage emerging growth.